arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/get_engine.md

 @EXAMPLES

-Return the active storage engine
+Return the active storage engine with the MMFiles storage engine in use:

-With the mmfiles storage engine:
 @EXAMPLE_ARANGOSH_RUN{RestEngine_mmfiles}
     var response = logCurlRequest('GET', '/_api/engine');